Grace Moloney: Senior

 Moloney was included in the senior Republic of Ireland women's national football team for the first time in August 2010, for a friendly against the Netherlands, followed by 2011 FIFA World Cup qualifying fixtures against Russia and Israel.
 She returned to the senior squad as the third goalkeeper for the 2014 Cyprus Cup, but had to make a late withdrawal after she injured her back while training with Reading.

 On 5 May 2014, Republic of Ireland women's national football team manager Susan Ronan named Moloney in an experimental squad for a friendly against the Basque Country.
 Moloney replaced Eve Badana at half-time to play the second half of Ireland's 2–0 defeat in Azpeitia, which was not classified as a full international fixture.

 Moloney won her first senior cap at the 2016 Cyprus Cup, playing the full match in Ireland's opening 2–0 defeat by Austria.
 Despite the result, the Football Association of Ireland's website praised Moloney's "assured performance", while she expressed pride and delight at achieving her longstanding ambition of playing for Ireland at senior level.
 In August 2016 Ronan called up Moloney to a young and predominantly home-based senior squad for a training camp in Wales.
 She played in the first of two challenge matches against the Welsh hosts, a 0–0 draw at Rodney Parade in Newport.

 Colin Bell replaced Sue Ronan as Ireland's coach in February 2017 and he soon installed Marie Hourihan as the long-term goalkeeping successor to Emma Byrne, believing Moloney to be too small.
 On 9 October 2018, Moloney played in Ireland's 4–0 friendly defeat by Poland in Ostróda, coming on for Hourihan at half-time.

 Moloney was given her first competitive appearance in an important UEFA Women's Euro 2022 qualifier against Germany at Tallaght Stadium on 1 December 2020.
 She won the confidence of coach Vera Pauw due to her improved form at club level with Reading.
 Despite Ireland's 3–1 defeat Moloney's performance was hailed as "fantastic" by Pauw.

-In an interview with RTÉ Sport in April 2021, Moloney confirmed her admiration for Emma Byrne:

-When Emma Byrne was playing, I wanted to be in every camp with her.
-I wanted to take her spot, whether that dream was way too big for me, I didn't care.
-I remember coming back from the World Cup with the Under-17s and at the airport Emma gave me a pair of her goalie gloves.
-My dad picked me up and I said to him: 'Dad, you'll never believe what Emma Byrne has just given me'.
-They were a pair of gloves that she had for five years, but to me it was the best thing ever."